dij0s/PETAL/thesis/bachelor_thesis.typ

 The nature and type of data that are exchanged between the AI agent and both the local database and third-party APIs are discussed in each individual segment, dedicated to the respective components.

-Components are designed as modular and independent services, each containerized using Docker#footnote("https://www.docker.com/"), first released in 2013 by Docker Incorporated.
+Components are designed as modular and independent services, each containerized using Docker#footnote("https://www.docker.com/"), a solution first released in 2013 by Docker Incorporated.

-This novel approach introduced a lightweight containerization paradigm where each container is isolated from the host system and other containers, providing a consistent runtime environment.
+This approach introduces a lightweight containerization paradigm where each container is isolated from the host system and other containers, providing a consistent runtime environment.

 As such, the solution is easily portable from development to production.

 Now that the main components have been introduced, the following section describes the design and implementation of the AI system.